 Matthew J Lynch (Ph.D., Emory University) is Dean of Studies at Westminster Theological Centre, UK.
 Matt’s primary teaching area is Old Testament.
 Prior to teaching at WTC, Matt lived with his spouse Abi and their two kids in Germany, where he completed post-doctoral research on conceptions of divine supremacy in Persian period biblical literature.
 Matt is the author of Monotheism and Institutions in the Book of Chronicles (Mohr Siebeck, 2014) and various articles on the Old Testament.
 Matt is particularly interested in helping students grasp the theological and literary contours of the Old Testament, wrestle through its ethical and historical challenges, and understand its ongoing significance.
 Matt is currently writing a book on representations of violence in the Old Testament, and blogs at theologicalmisc.net.

-Dru Johnson (Ph.D., University of St Andrews) is Associate Professor of Biblical and Theological Studies at The King’s College in New York City.
+Dru Johnson (Ph.D., University of St Andrews) is Associate Professor of Biblical and Theological Studies at The King’s College in New York City and a Research Fellow at the Logos Institute (University of St Andrews, Scotland).
 His main area of research has focused at exploring the philosophical and intellectual world of the biblical literature.
-His most recent books include a forthcoming trade book titled Our Ritualed World: The Sacramental Life We Barely Know (Eerdmans, 2018), Epistemology and Biblical Theology: From the Pentateuch to Mark’s Gospel (Routledge, 2017), Knowledge by Ritual: A Biblical Prolegomenon to Sacramental Theology (Eisenbrauns, 2016), Biblical Knowing: A Scriptural Epistemology of Error (Cascade, 2013) and its shorter and easier-to-read companion volume: Scripture’s Knowing (Cascade, 2015).
+His most recent books include a forthcoming trade book currently titled Our Ritualed World: The Sacramental Life We Barely Know (Eerdmans, 2018), Epistemology and Biblical Theology: From the Pentateuch to Mark’s Gospel (Routledge, 2017), Knowledge by Ritual: A Biblical Prolegomenon to Sacramental Theology (Eisenbrauns, 2016), Biblical Knowing: A Scriptural Epistemology of Error (Cascade, 2013) and its shorter and easier-to-read companion volume: Scripture’s Knowing (Cascade, 2015).

-He is currently an Associate Director for the Templeton Jewish Philosophical Theology Project, the co-chair and founder of the Hebrew Bible and Philosophy program unit in the Society of Biblical Literature, and on the steering committee for the Scripture and Church Seminar
+He is currently an Editor for the Routledge Interdisciplinary Perspectives on Biblical Criticism monograph series; an Associate Director for the Templeton Jewish Philosophical Theology Project, a co-chair and founder of the Hebrew Bible and Philosophy program unit in the Society of Biblical Literature, and a steering committee member for the Scripture and Church Seminar